How to Pitch Editors Your Story Ideas

 - Summarize the story the author wants to write

-You first have to be able to sell an article or an idea for an article before writing and being paid for it.
-Even if you have never worked with a particular editor before, your pitch should be able to make a lasting impression, so that you stand out from the crowd and have a better chance of being given the assignment.
+You first have to be able to sell an article or an idea before writing and being paid for it.
+Even if you have never worked with a particular editor before, your pitch should be able to make a lasting impression, so that you stand out from the crowd and have a better chance of landing the assignment.

 Since editors often work with large numbers of writers, publicists, advertisers, and readers, unless you already work for the editor or the editor knows you personally, it can be difficult to pitch a story to them.
 It's not impossible, but editors get an enormous amount of email, so you have limited opportunity to get their attention.
 If someone you know can make an introduction to the editor you want to pitch, don't be shy about asking.